Why SEO Traffic Fails Without Conversion Strategy (And How Agencies Fix It)

 These are informational queries.
 People researching, not buying.

-We shifted focus to commercial terms:
+The shift went to commercial terms:

 - "Vacuum sealer"